Conexiotechnologies/conexio-firmware-sdk/README.md

-# conexio-stratus-firmware
+# Conexio Stratus Application Examples
-Conexio Stratus application examples and drivers
+Here you will find all the Conexio Stratus application examples and associated files to get started with creating and building your first application.